brittanymoore/angular-vertex/README.md

 expects a list called "Tasks" with a "Name" column.
 In general, the class files in each component will describe the list structure needed.

+# Additional Notes

+Currently using TypeScript version 2.1.1 to avoid conflict with awesome-typescript-loader.